Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * meditation SP regen is completely removed.
 * all damage to monsters decreased by 30%.
 * extra monster spawns create more and stronger monsters than on Normal.
-* Most of gold gains (selling/gold piles/monster loot) is reduced to 50% of original value.
+* Most of gold gains (selling/gold piles/quest rewards/wells) is reduced to 50% of original value.

-Note: by default item removal function replaces them with appropriate-leveled item of same type.
+Note: by default item removal function replaces them with appropriate-leveled item of same type, still a bit stronger than what you would find normally, but not endgame-leveled.
 If you wish to annihilate them completely instead, change Rev4ForMergeRandomizeRemovedItems to anything other than 1.

 In addition, I added bosses to some game areas, which are just single stronger monsters than usual of their kind.
 They are here mainly to make debuff spells, such as slow, shrinking ray, dark grasp, useful.
 They are affected by difficulty, lower difficulty will cause some of their stats to be weaker.
 If you want to disable them, the option to set to 0 is Rev4ForMergeAddBosses.